San Francisco, California

 Joel Lane Museum House

 The Joel Lane Museum House is part of a historic site managed by a non-profit 501(c )(3) corporation, the Joel Lane Museum House, Inc., which receives no governmental financial support.
-The site consists of three buildings and gorgeous colonial revival gardens with period-appropriate herbs, fruit trees, and other plants.
+The site consists of three historic buildings and colonial revival gardens with period-appropriate herbs, fruit trees, and other plants.